-- (2) Issues concerning potential ADR provider conflicts shall be raised with the judge presiding in the case relating to the ADR proceeding. - 16.4.K.
-Conclusion of ADR Proceedings.
-After each ADR proceeding the provider, the parties, and the Court will take the following actions: - (1) Within 10 days of completion of the proceeding, the parties jointly shall send must file to the ADR Administrator a memorandum in the case stating the style and civil action number of the case; the names, addresses, and telephone numbers of counsel and party representatives in attendance; the type of case; the name of the ADR Provider, the ADR method used; whether the case settled; and the fees paid to the ADR provider.
-A copy of this memorandum shall also be sent filed to the judge presiding over the case.
-This reporting provision does not apply to non-binding arbitrations conducted pursuant to 28 U.S.C. § 654. - (2) Within 10 days of completion of the proceeding, the ADR provider shall send must file a report in the case to the ADR Administrator and to the judge presiding over the case disclosing only the information listed in subparagraph K.1. - (3) Thereafter, the ADR Administrator shall submit a questionnaire evaluating the ADR provider and proceeding to the parties and counsel; counsel and the parties must complete and return the questionnaires by mail to the ADR Administrator.
+- K. Conclusion of ADR Proceedings.
+After each Edited version of old Paragraph ADR proceeding the provider, the parties, and the Court will take the following actions: - 1.
+Within 10 days of completion of the proceeding, the parties jointly shall send to the ADR Administrator a memorandum stating the style and civil action number of the case; the names, addresses, and telephone numbers of counsel and party representatives in attendance; the type of case; the ADR method used; whether the case settled; and the fees paid to the ADR provider.
+A copy of this memorandum shall also be sent to the judge presiding over the case.
+This reporting provision does not apply to non binding arbitrations conducted pursuant to 28 U.S.C. § 654. - 2.
+Within 10 days of completion of the proceeding, the ADR provider shall send a report to the ADR Administrator and the judge presiding over the case disclosing only the information listed in subparagraph K. 1. - 3.
+Thereafter, the ADR Administrator shall submit a questionnaire evaluating the ADR provider and proceeding to the parties and counsel; counsel and the parties must complete and return the questionnaires.
 The Court, attorneys, and the public may review the questionnaires in the clerk's office.
 Data in the questionnaires shall be compiled by the ADR Administrator each calendar year.
-The questionnaires shall be retained by the clerk's office for at least three years. - 16.4.L.
-Evaluations.
-The Court annually shall evaluate and issue a public report on the use of ADR in the district, dispositions of ADR proceedings, and other matters the Panel requires. - 16.4.M.
-Sanctions.
+The questionnaires shall be retained by the clerk's office for at least three years. - L. Evaluations.
+The Court annually shall evaluate and issue a public report on the use of ADR in the district, dispositions of ADR proceedings, and other matters the Panel requires. - M. Sanctions.
 Fed.
 R. Civ.
 P. 16(f) sanctions apply to violations of this rule.